Pete Buttigieg just rolled out details on his foreign policy vision. Here are the big takeaways.

-Buttigieg didn't drop an elaborate a "Green New Deal," but he said he would prioritize combating climate change.
+Buttigieg didn't drop an elaborate "Green New Deal," but he does support combating climate change as a national security priority.
 That would start, but not end, with rejoining the Paris climate accord, he said.

 As mayor of South Bend, he oversaw emergency operations in two historic-level floods.
 He also referenced recent tornadoes in Alabama, fires in California, and the hurricane damage in Puerto Rico.